SaintArthurG/chess-system-java/README.md

-To play is just a git pull and run ChessTest.java
+To play is just a git clone and run ChessTest.java